What is a Heat Sink, and How Does it Work?

 Hybrid heat sinks

 When the system operates at cooler levels, the forced air source is inactive, only cooling the system passively.
-Once the source reaches higher temperatures, the active cooling mechanism engages to increase the cooling capacity of the system.
+Once the source reaches higher temperatures, the active cooling mechanism engages to increase the cooling capacity of the sink.

 Source: impact-innovations.com.
 Hybrid heat sinks combine some aspects of passive and active heat sinks.